gkigiermo/AIDL21-SAGAN/W-GAN/README.md

 # W-GAN
 ## Description

-The Wasserstein GAN (WGAN) was first introduced in [Arjovsky et al.](arXiv:1701.07875) with the objective to improve learning's stability and problems like mode collapse of the traditional GANs.
+The Wasserstein GAN (W-GAN) was first introduced in [Arjovsky et al.](arXiv:1701.07875) with the objective to improve learning's stability and problems like mode collapse of the traditional GANs.
 The proposed GAN consist in using the Earth-Mover distance (Wasserstein-1) for the loss aiming at improving the gradient descent.